Indiana police charge suspect who may have killed for decades

 Freeman-Wilson said some of the bodies were significantly decomposed but not skeletal.
 Doughty said the victims known so far were killed more recently than two decades ago.

-Vann was sentenced to five years and served a little more than one year after he was convicted of sexually assaulting and trying to strangle a 25-year-old woman in Austin, Texas Department of Criminal Justice spokesman Jason Clark told Reuters.
+Vann was sentenced to five years in 2009 and was released in October 2013 after he was convicted of sexually assaulting and trying to strangle a 25-year-old woman in Austin, Texas Department of Criminal Justice spokesman Jason Clark told Reuters.

 On the on-line Texas Department of Public Safety sex offender registry, Vann's risk level was listed as "low."